The Cornwall We Want

 Wildlife Abundance

-by Saffronella16, almost 4 years ago
+by Saffronella16, over 4 years ago

 During the initial lockdown when the roads and streets were devoid of traffic and humans, wildlife made the most of it and moved about without fear of these two threats.
 There was a significant reduction of dead animals on the roads!
 Nature was at its best and it took me back to when I was a child growing up in the 1960's, when there wasn't the amount of traffic we have now and vehicles weren't built to be killing machines at high speed!
 I live on a busy A road and the lack of traffic was astounding, I actually heard...
 Continue reading